Newsworthy, expensive, and preventable are all words to describe a railroad crossing accident.

 Depending on how fast the train is going, where the train strikes the rig and what the rig is hauling, there may be a great deal of clean-up required -- even more so if a HazMat load is involved.
 The problem is even worse if the train derails.

-Sometimes signals at railroad crossings can be confusing or downright contradictory, as the following video shows:
+In rare cases, signals at railroad crossings can be confusing or downright contradictory, as the following video shows (a green traffic light but flashing railroad lights):

 Still, whenever a truck driver approaches a railroad crossing, he/she must take special precautions to "stop, look and listen."